Troubleshooting the HAProxy Package¶

-For troubleshooting there are 2 parts that i find verry helpful depending on the issue at hand.
+For troubleshooting there are 2 parts are helpful, depending on the issue:

-If health checks have been configured on the servers the backend will easely show what servers are up or down.
-Layer 7 checks provide the most information about this, but even a layer 6 or 4 check is better then none at all in my opinion.
+If health checks have been configured on the servers, the backend will show what servers are up or down.
+Layer 7 checks provide the most information about this, but a layer 6 or 4 check can also be useful.

-If a server is shown in red like here, also hover over the check result for a second it will tell what the short error code means a little more readable:
+If a server is shown in red like here, hover over the check result for a second.
+It will tell what the short error code means in a more readable description:

 There are different error codes that ask for different resolution.

-A layer 4 issue might indicate that a wrong server ip or port was filled in, or that the server is not running / accepting connections, perhaps a firewall on the server itself, or a missing route could all cause these kind of issues.
+A layer 4 issue might indicate that a wrong server ip or port was filled in, or that the server is not running / accepting connections.
+A firewall on the server itself, or a missing route could all cause these kinds of issues.
 A layer 6 issue indicates a problem with the SSL certificates.
 A layer 7 issue would generally be due to a unexpected or no status returned by the webserver, the webserver might take to long to present the checked url.
-Or does not support the configured check method/options.
+Or the webserverdoes not support the configured check method/options.

 option httpchk GET / HTTP/1.1\r\nHost:\ www.yourdomain.com\r\nAccept:\ */*